google/tracing-framework/docs/call_tracing.md

 ## Tracking Memory Usage

-The call tracing tool can be used to see how much garbage each function generates by enabling a special Chrome flag and adding a flag to your `wtf-instrument` call.
+The call tracing tool can be used to see how much memory each function allocates by enabling a special Chrome flag and adding a flag to your `wtf-instrument` call.

 First, launch a Chrome with natives enabled.